-Ethereum changed how smart contracts worked in a blockchain environment. ethereum was designed with smart contracts in mind.
+Ethereum changed how smart contracts worked in a blockchain environment.
+ETH was designed with smart contracts in mind.
 And, that’s why smart contracts are efficient in the ethereum ecosystem.

 Right now, ethereum is the number one choice for creating smart contracts.

 Want to learn the fundamentals of Ethereum development?
 Enroll Now: Ethereum Development Fundamentals

 In this section, we will take a closer look at smart contracts.